eduardae/CClient/README.md

 &nbsp;&nbsp;
 &nbsp;&nbsp;

+# ** This project is my first experience with NodeJs and Angular.
+It was made mainly for educational purposes.
+Bad practices are to be found here ** #

 The project stack is MongoDB, NodeJs, Express, Angular8.

 It is somewhat similar to MEAN (https://github.com/linnovate/mean), I could have started from there, but I wanted to learn by structuring the project myself, instead of relying on something pre-prepaired.
 It's probable, for this reason, that MEAN is better structured than my project.